Coop-Records/coop-protocol/README.md

-# Wow Factory
+# Coop Factory

-The Wow Factory is a factory contract for creating Wow contracts.
+The Coop Factory is a factory contract for creating Coop contracts.

 ## Usage

-1. Deploy the CoopTimedSaleStrategyImpl contract using the following command:
+1. Deploy the Coop implementation contract using the following command:

    ```
-   forge script script/DeployWowFactory.s.sol:DeployWowFactory --rpc-url $RPC_URL --private-key $PRIVATE_KEY --broadcast --verify --etherscan-api-key $ETHERSCAN_API_KEY -vvvv
+   forge script script/DeployCoopFactory.s.sol:DeployCoopFactory --rpc-url $RPC_URL --private-key $PRIVATE_KEY --broadcast --verify --etherscan-api-key $ETHERSCAN_API_KEY -vvvv
    ```

    Replace `RPC_URL`, `PRIVATE_KEY`, and `ETHERSCAN_API_KEY` with your actual values.

-2. Deploy the CoopTimedSaleStrategy contract, passing the address of the CoopTimedSaleStrategyImpl as the `_logic` parameter.
+2. Deploy the Coop contract, passing the address of the CoopFactoryImpl as the `_logic` parameter.
 3. For each 1155 token sale, call `setSaleV2()` with the appropriate parameters.
 4. Users can mint tokens using the `mint()` function during the sale period.
 5. After the sale ends and meets conditions, call `launchMarket()` to enable secondary trading.